When was the last time you cleaned your floors?

 It’s okay!
 Not everyone enjoys cleaning, nor has the time to stay on top of it.
 But if you’re wondering how to clean floors, you’ve come to the right place.
 Whether you have hardwood, tile, ceramic, or a combination of all different types of floors – we’re here to help.

-Say no more to sloshing around warm water and calling it a day.
-Here's the best way to clean floors the right way!
+Say no to sloshing around warm water and calling it a day.
+Here’s the best way to clean floors the right way!

 We don’t recommend using a wobbly mop at home, kids.
 The sturdier your mop, the more thorough of a job you’ll be able to do.
 Sponge mops are great for small areas while string mops are better at covering larger spaces.

-The same goes for your broom.
+Your broom must be in good shape.
 If the bristles are falling off or curl upwards, it’s time to for a new one.
-There's no sense in mopping if you can’t get a good sweeping beforehand.
+There’s no sense in mopping if you can’t get a good sweeping beforehand.
 When sweeping, create smaller piles with short, contained strokes.